Ershadh/Impulse-Radio-Time-Hopping-Transceiver/README.md

 This repository is helpful to re-create the framework of signal transmission and reception and allows one to control and experiment with almost all system parameters.

-Probability plots and Histograms for the distributio of various interesting paramters are provided in the code file.
+Probability plots and Histograms for the distribution of various interesting paramters are provided in the code file.